 Rene Russo : Nina Romina

-The whole story starts with Lou in the proces of cutting a fence.
+The whole story starts with Lou in the process of cutting a fence.
 He’s initially no more than an insignificant criminal who earns his money by stealing copper and the like.
-Until he witnesses an accident one night on one of the highways around Los Angeles and he sees a freelance reporter (Bill Paxton) capturing the whole thing on film and afterwards selling it to the highest possible price so that it can be used for the morning news.
+Until he witnesses an accident one night on one of the highways around Los Angeles and he sees a freelance reporter (Bill Paxton) capturing the whole thing on film and afterward selling it to the highest possible price so that it can be used for the morning news.
 Lou doesn’t waste any time and purchases a simple camcorder and police scanner.
 Immediately an assistant (Riz Ahmed) is being contracted and he hits the streets every night to film police interventions.
 His unconstrained personality and unscrupulous approach, ensure that he can capture pretty sensational images, allowing him to conquer a permanent position at the local station KWLA6.
 Here it’s Nina Romina (Rene Russo) who rules as news editor.
 The straightforward film style of Lou appeals to her.
-As a sensation channel the presented footages can’t be bloody enough.
-As she clearly stated: “The best and clearest way that I can phrase it for you, to capture the spirit of what we air, is think of our news cast as a screaming woman running down the street with her throat cut”.
+As a sensation channel, the presented footage can’t be bloody enough.
+As she clearly stated: “The best and clearest way that I can phrase it for you, to capture the spirit of what we air, is to think of our newscast as a screaming woman running down the street with her throat cut”.

-As the title “Nightcrawler” partially reveals it, most of the scenes are made during the night in the city of Los Angeles.
+As the title “Nightcrawler” partially reveals, most of the scenes are made during the night in the city of Los Angeles.
 This provides some beautiful nighttime shots with Lou speeding around in his shabby car (which subsequently will be replaced by a flashy sports car) through the streets on his way to a variety of calamities he has overheard by using the scanner.
 He’s a “disaster tourist” equipped with a camera.
 The film is an indictment against the growing sensationalism in contemporary reporting.
 The look and shocking effect takes precedence over content and objectivity.
 You can compare it with the bread and circuses in the Roman Empire.
 Lou is the personification of this somewhat repulsive attitude.
-On the one hand he’s quite insane and frightening.
-On the other hand he’s a real goal getter who misuses the Achilles heel of the media world in a shrewd way to benefit from.
+On the one hand, he’s quite insane and frightening.
+On the other hand, he’s a real goal-getter who misuses the Achilles heel of the media world in a shrewd way to benefit from.
 One man’s loss in this case is Lou’s gain.

 It was clear how it would end eventually.
 Although there was a choice between two possible denouements (two logical endings that arose to me spontaneously), the end was still intense and surprising.
 A disgusting example of self-centeredness and self-preservation.
 An example of which way our society is going and how people disregard ethics.
 The moral of the story is that there’s a lack of morality in the media landscape and society today.
 Does this sound pretty cynical, nasty or downright morbid to you?
-I’d suggest to take a look at yourself in an honest way and think whether or not you would slow down when passing a traffic accident in order to catch a glimpse of a victim?
+I’d suggest taking a look at yourself honestly and think whether or not you would slow down when passing a traffic accident to catch a glimpse of a victim?
 Or you’d return home quickly to zap to a news channel just because you have heard a disaster happened somewhere ?
-You come to the conclusion afterwards that we are all a little bit like Lou.
+You come to the conclusion that some of us are a little bit like Lou.
 Disturbing?
 Yep!